After blockbuster book The Marrow Thieves, 'peer pressure' led Cherie Dimaline to pen sequel Hunting by Stars

 "Petitions were started and sent to me.
 There were social media accounts opened in the characters names and then they would send me a direct message.
 So 'French' was contacting me on Instagram, saying, 'Wow, what's next?
 Please don't leave me out here.'"

-Hunting by Stars takes place in the world of The Marrow Thieves, a post-apocalyptic North America where only Indigenous people have the ability to dream.
+Hunting by Stars which was nominated in the best YA book category for the 2022 Crime Writers of Canada Awards, takes place in the world of The Marrow Thieves, a post-apocalyptic North America where only Indigenous people have the ability to dream.
 Residential schools are re-established to capture and hold Indigenous people, and search for the secrets to dreaming in their bones.

 I normally don't advocate for caving in to peer pressure.
 But in this case, I will say that was a huge part of it!